 Following graduation, he kicked off his career in New York City at one of the top firms in the world for patent litigation, Fish & Neave, followed by a stint of several years at a firm with an equal history, Kenyon & Kenyon.
 He then ventured onto Sony Corporation of America where he worked in several capacities across the globe over the course of 16 years.

 Today, the New York native, serial entrepreneur and, man who has traveled the world (88 countries, 49 states and counting) enjoys his work.
-Jaime joined OIN in 2015 and since that time has continued in his role as the Global Director of Licensing.
+Jaime joined OIN in 2015 and since that time has become Global Licensing Lead.
 In addition, he is an Adjunct Professor at the University of California Irvine School of Law, a National Trustee of the Rock & Roll Hall of Fame, a National Advisory Board Member for Teen Cancer America, is CEO of his IP consulting firm Cerebral Assets and is the CEO of his latest entrepreneurship adventure, FlipTix.

 He lives in Rancho Mirage, California, with his wife, a physician, and is a father to two daughters.
 He enjoys wine, experimenting in the kitchen and golf.